Honesty in Causal Forests: When It Helps and When It Hurts: Empirical Study

+The asymmetry of the rule is theoretically motivated: HE is expected to outperform AE in low-SNR settings, where the empirical comparison is also least reliable, so we default to HE and let the data overturn that default only when the evidence is strong.
+The one-standard-error threshold follows a standard selection heuristic~\citep{breiman1984classification, hastie2009elements}, but it is a conventional choice; other thresholds could be used.
+Appendix~\ref{app:selection_rule} develops the full rationale and shows that performance is robust across thresholds.

-We evaluate performance using a metric we denote as \( S^2 \), defined in analogy to the familiar \( R^2 \).
-While \( R^2 \) captures the proportion of outcome variance explained by a predictive model, \( S^2 \) measures the proportion of explainable treatment effect variance---the signal---captured by the causal model.
-In each dataset, we compute \( S^2 \) based on the predictions made by the 100 causal forests trained on bootstrap samples, using the same test set \( \mathcal{S}_{\text{te}} \) (the 802 observations held out for that dataset).
+\paragraph{Evaluation.} We evaluate performance using a metric we denote \( S^2 \), defined in analogy to \( R^2 \).
+While \( R^2 \) measures the proportion of outcome variance explained by a predictive model, \( S^2 \) measures the proportion of explainable treatment effect variance---the signal---captured by a causal model.
+It is based on the MSE between the predicted and true CATEs: